Skip to main content

 Ugandan Chai

-Strong spiced milk tea, often sweetened and flavored with ginger and cardamom.
-Staple morning beverage enjoyed throughout the day.
-Similar to Kenyan chai but with local variations.
+A strong spiced milk tea, usually sweetened and flavored with ginger and cardamom.
+People drink it first thing in the morning and on through the day.
+It is close to Kenyan chai, with some local twists.

 teaHot